nirvik7/cse15l-lab-reports/labreport4.md

 <Ctrl>+V
 ```

-I had the ssh with cse email on my computer already so I simply copied it while in Google Chrome and then pasted it into the terminal.
+I had the ssh command with the cse email on my computer already so I simply copied it while in Google Chrome and then pasted it into the terminal.

 ![SS1](https://lh3.googleusercontent.com/drive-viewer/AFDK6gPQ1le77b8QYhNdmLIrYvsDdLwqOwyCDCisH8QG1Bonpav_p4klh5Hpw0ze67WtwlJ25UxyDIxj7dT5pPurkXdPm44s=w1920-h853)